 Your employer has a duty to investigate your grievance and provide you with a written outcome.
 If you don’t agree with some or all of the findings, you have a right to appeal.

 The first step is to check your employer’s grievance policy.
-If they don’t have one you should look at The Acas Guide on Discipline and Grievances at Work which sets out the procedure that you and your employer should follow.
+If they don’t have one you should look at the Acas guide to Disciplinary and Grievance Procedures which sets out the procedure that you and your employer should follow.

 Grievances are designed to help you resolve issues at work.
 Although a grievance can be submitted after you leave employment, the Acas Guidance is not clear as to whether an employer has to deal with an ex-employee.
 We believe that it would be best practice for them to do so as this might avoid a Tribunal Claim.

 The person dealing with your grievance should not have been involved and therefore it is important that all necessary detail is included rather than assuming any knowledge.

 Raising a grievance enables you to simply set out exactly what has happened and the affect this has had on you.

 You should set out all relevant facts and circumstances that will enable your employer to investigate your complaint fully.
 If there are several complaints you could use separate headings.
 If there is a lot of detail you may wish to submit a timeline of events.